jingai/plugin.image.iphoto/README.txt

 The business name that will be used is the first entry listed under Places.

+The Places feature also downloads map images to display while you're browsing the Places category.
+Normally, you won't need to do anything to get this feature, besides enabling it in the plugin configuration.
+But, if you import your library many times within one day, Google may block you from retrieving map images.

+If you receive a map image with a red X over it, the plugin won't re-download the map until you clear the map image caches.
+You can do so by selecting "Remove cached maps" from the context menu of the Places category.

 Translations
 ============
 If you'd like to help translate this plugin to another language, please send